Choosing Japan: The Benefits for Foreign Software Engineers

 From exploring ancient temples and serene gardens to immersing oneself in the vibrant nightlife hustle and bustle of urban centers like Tokyo and Osaka, Japan caters to diverse interests.

-Moreover, despite being a small country, Japan has many fascinating tourist spots for people who like to explore new places.
+Moreover, despite being small, Japan has many fascinating tourist spots for people who like to explore new places.

 Additionally, Japan boasts a thriving entertainment industry, including anime, manga, and video games, attracting enthusiasts from around the globe.